gert-wijns/train-app/single-module/adr/adr-011-test-doubles.md

   - Pitfall: making the fake a swiss army knife to handle all possible cases increases complexity

 ### <span style="color:#4863A0;">Spies</span>
-  - wrapper of an instance (usually a real instance, but can also be fake/stub, or event a mock though that would be quite silly)
+  - wrapper of an instance (usually a real instance, but can also be fake/stub, or even a mock though let me know when this is interesting!)
   - use to verify interactions
   - can also be used as a mock in certain conditions (doReturn("x").when(spy).getX())